Lorrainne Sade Baskerville: Early life

-Born in Chicago, Baskerville was the eldest of seven children.
-In the 1970s, she became familiar with sex workers’ conditions and laws prohibiting wearing female clothing.
+Baskerville was born on the south side of Chicago in 1951.
+At the time of her birth, Baskerville’s mother was 14.
+One of seven children, Baskerville left home at 17 in 1968.
+In the early 1970s, she became a sex worker and started living her life more aligned to her gender identity.
+During this time she also became familiar with sex workers' conditions and laws prohibiting wearing female clothing.
+While the Cross-Dressing Law in Chicago was overturned in 1973, Baskerville was still arrested several times.
 When AIDS struck a member of her family in the mid-1980s, Baskerville began to volunteer at Howard Brown Health Center and Horizons Community Services.
 She eventually became an HIV/AIDS case manager.